 This volume is fairly different from all the previous ones in this series in that guitarist Peter Green left the band just before the time period covered here.
 Instead, guitarist Danny Kirwan plays a more prominent role.
 And Christine McVie finally joined the band, and played a prominent role too.
 Actually, the first two songs are from before McVie joined the band.
 Then the third to fifth songs are McVie performances during her brief time as a solo artist.
 The rest are when she was a part of Fleetwood Mac, and she sings lead on some of those.

 Only three of the 13 songs here are officially unreleased.
-One of those, "Tell Me All the Things You Do," is a BBC performance that somehow got missed by all the official releases.
-The last two, "Lay It All Down," and "Dragonfly," are unreleased because they actually aren't from the BBC.
-They're performances on the German TV show "Beat Club" instead.
+Two of those, "Tell Me All the Things You Do" and "Dragonfly," are BBC performances that somehow got missed by all the official releases.
+"Lay It All Down" is unreleased because it actually isn't from the BBC.
+It's from the German TV show "Beat Club" instead.
 (The bonus track is a different version of "Dragonfly," also from Beat Club.)
 I would have included more TV or radio appearances other than BBC ones, except I couldn't find more.
 It doesn't help that the band's popularity declined a lot after about 1971, before reviving in a big way in 1975.

-Two of the songs have "Edit" in their titles because I made big edits on them.
-"Station Man" didn't have an intro, probably due to some BBC DJ talking over the music, and started right when the vocals did.
+Four of the songs have "Edit" in their titles because I made big edits on them.
+The available version of "Station Man" didn't have an intro, probably due to some BBC DJ talking over the music, and started right when the vocals did.
 I fixed that by patching in some music from later in the song.
 "Get like You Used to Be" lacked a good ending.
 If I recall correctly, the recording faded out in the middle of McVie singing a verse.
 I also fixed that by patching in music from elsewhere in the song.
 For two other songs, "Dragonfly" and "Morning Rain," I used the audio editing program X-Minus to wipe the BBC DJ talking while keeping the underlying music.

 The cover art photo is from 1971.
 It shows the band while it was mainly led by Christine McVie, Jeremy Spencer, and Danny Kirwan.
 Note how drummer Mick Fleetwood is a head above anyone else because he's a very tall guy and not standing on something.